dcoope33/Personal-Projects-Public/School_Game/README.txt

     such as distance from the player.

+CONTROLS:

+    Move with WASD, sprint by holding CTRL, crouch by holding SHIFT, and attack with R.

 ADDITIONAL NOTES:

    This game depents on the SDL2 library and its image extention.
 In order for the game to work you must have SDL2 installed.